 When it's time to close a sale, transparency can often be key in getting it done and letting it slip away.

 No one likes to hear used-car salesmen talk when it's time to sign an agreement.

-We've always found it most beneficial to be upfront, honest, and completely transparent in regards to what can be expected over the course of a 12-month program.
+We've always found it most beneficial to be upfront, honest, and completely transparent in regards to what can be expected over the course of your relationship.

-If a relationship is to be forged, it's in the best interest of our agency as well as the client for it to be built upon realistic expectations and trust.
+If a relationship is to be forged, it's in the best interest of your company, as well as the client, for it to be built upon realistic expectations and trust.